kubernetes/contributor-site/content/en/blog/2024/sig-scheduling-spotlight.md

 **AP: Kubernetes is a community-driven project.
 Any recommendations for new contributors or beginners looking to get involved and contribute to SIG scheduling?
 Where should they start?**

-**K**: Let me start with a general recommendation for contributing to any SIG: a common approach is to look for [good-first-issue](https://github.com/kubernetes/kubernetes/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+**KN**: Let me start with a general recommendation for contributing to any SIG: a common approach is to look for [good-first-issue](https://github.com/kubernetes/kubernetes/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 However, you'll soon realize that many people worldwide are trying to contribute to the Kubernetes